Changing water flow leads to more bugs in Grand Canyon

 "It's a powerful reminder that flows really matter, that just a couple days a week of steady flow can illicit massive emergence," said Kennedy, a research ecologist with the U.S. Geological Survey.

 The bug flows are part of a larger plan approved in late 2016 to manage operations at Glen Canyon Dam, which holds back Lake Powell.
-The plan allows for high flows to push sand built up in Colorado River tributaries through the Grand Canyon as well as other experiments that could help non-native trout.
+The plan allows for high flows to push sand built up in Colorado River tributaries through the Grand Canyon as well as other experiments that could help native fish such as the endangered humpback chub and non-native trout.

 Researchers are recommending three consecutive years of bug flows.
 Scott VanderKooi, who oversees the Geological Survey's Grand Canyon Monitoring and Research Center in Flagstaff, said something about the weekend steady flows is encouraging bugs to emerge as adults from the water, which might lead to more eggs, more larvae and more adults.
 But, more study is needed.